This topic introduces the concepts related to sequences. This topic also describes the supported types of sequences.

 Only simple sequences support the INCREMENT BY, MAXVALUE, and CYCLE or NOCYCLE parameters.

-100000, 100001, 100002, 100003, 100004, ..., 200000, 200001, 200002, 200003...Simple sequences are persistently stored.
-Even after services are restarted upon an SPOF, values are still consecutively created from the breakpoint.
-However, simple sequences have poor performance because each value is persistently stored once it is created.
+100000, 100001, 100002, 100003, 100004, ..., 200000, 200001, 200002, 200003...Simple sequence values are persistently stored.
+Even after services are restarted upon an SPOF, values are still consecutively generated from the breakpoint.
+However, simple sequences have poor performance because each time a value is generated the system persistently stores the value.

 200001, 200002, 200003, 200004, 100001, 100002, 100003...

 - The start value of a group sequence is not necessarily the same as the value specified by START WITH.
 A group sequence always starts from a value that is greater than the specified start value.
 In this example, the specified start value is 100000, but the actual start value of the group sequence is 200001.